KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 Filesystem Options:

-    -a, --batch-file FILE            File containing URLs to download ('-' for stdin), one URL per line.
-Lines starting with '#', ';' or ']' are considered as comments and ignored
+    -a, --batch-file FILE            File containing URLs to download ("-" for stdin), one URL per line.
+Lines starting with "#", ";" or "]" are considered as comments and ignored
     --no-batch-file                  Do not read URLs from batch file (default) -P, --paths [TYPES:]PATH         The paths where the files should be downloaded.
 Specify the type of file and the path separated by a colon ":".
-All the same types as --output are supported.
+All the same TYPES as --output are supported.
                                      Additionally, you can also provide "home"
                                      (default) and "temp" paths.
 All
                                      intermediary files are first downloaded to